 To find the maximum allowed file size, you can click on the File Upload field in the form builder.
 Then, from the Field Options panel, click the tooltip next to the Max File Size field.
 This tooltip will show the maximum file size that your server allows.

 You can limit the allowed file size by specifying the size in the Max File Size field.

 How Do Notifications Work With File Uploads?

 When a user submits a form with an uploaded file, you’ll receive email notifications with a link to that file.
 This means you can quickly view or download the file without having to log into your WordPress dashboard.

 Since file attachment can often hurt email deliverability, currently we don’t attach files on emails.
 For example, if an email provider only allows a maximum of 10MB attachment but the user uploads a file size higher than 10MB, the email won’t be delivered.

 By default, the user-uploaded files are stored in the WPForms folder inside the Uploads directory of your site.

-If you would prefer to upload the files to the media library, click on the File Upload field.
+If you’d prefer to upload the files to the WordPress Media Library, click on the File Upload field in the form builder.
 Then, under Advanced Options, check the box next to Store file in WordPress Media Library.

-If you enjoyed this article, you might also want to check out how to create conditional form notifications in WordPress.
+If you found this article useful, you might also want to check out how to create conditional form notifications in WordPress.